igorbraga13/introduction-to-git/README.md

-# introduction-to-git
+# A short introduction to Git

 This is my study about Git, is based (more like a copy) on a course of DataCamp "Introduction to Git".

 ## What is version control?